DylanMoriarty/moriartynaps/app/_posts/0000-19-03-stranger-music-ii.md

 visible: true
 ---

-Turns out nowadays people's faces light up when they see cd's.
+Turns out nowadays people's faces light up when they see cds.

 Sometimes it's an audible "hah", other times it's a "wait, what?"